 Eligibility for the Age Pension is based upon a number of factors and subject to both an assets and an income test.
 You could also be entitled to other payments and benefits, including the Pensioner Concession Card, Pension Supplement and Rent Assistance.

-Maximum Age Pension rates as at 20 March 2020 are as follows:
+Maximum Age Pension rates as at 1 July 2020 are as follows:

 Includes Pension Supplement and Energy Supplement.
 These supplements help you to meet the costs of your daily household and living expenses including energy costs.